 Nestled at the foot of Vermont's Okemo Mountain, in the tiny, one-stoplight-town of Ludlow, is a family-owned breakfast and lunch restaurant called The Hatchery.
 We're Eric & Christy Stocker, part of the Hatchery family.

 At The Hatchery, people rave about the thick-cut bacon.
 Thing is, cooking 100lbs of bacon every week generates a ridiculous amount of bacon grease.
 We used to send it all to a friend, who converted it into biodiesel.
-That was pretty cool.
 When he moved on to other endeavors, it left us wondering what to do with all these barrels.
 After some googling, my chef-husband Eric said, "You know you can make soap out of bacon grease?"
 I laughed.
 A lot.

 A couple weeks later, I started researching it myself.
 Animal fat has been used for centuries in soapmaking, and still is today - because it's AWESOME for your skin.
-The more I read, the better it sounded, and we made our first test batch in the summer, using a Velveeta box as a mold.
-That first batch was definitely real soap, but it wasn't real GREAT soap.
-100% lard soap cleans well, but with a relatively low lather.
+The more I read, the better it sounded, and we made our first test batch in the summer of 2016, using a Velveeta box as a mold.
+That first batch came out great!
+100% lard soap cleans and conditions extremely well, but with a relatively low lather.
 We wanted something a little more luxurious, so I went to work researching everything I could about all the different oils that can be used in soap, and what they do.
 I was hooked on the science of it all.
 We came up with a lathery, moisturizing blend that started with our recycled & refined bacon renderings (lard), and included other skin-loving ingredients like coconut oil, raw shea butter, sustainable palm, castor, and sunflower oils.

 Fast forward a few months, and our first real batches of soapy awesomeness were ready for testing.
 They were a hit!
 People loved the thick, rich lather, the amazing scents & colors, and were intrigued by the idea that our soap started its life as breakfast.